Simon Stuart (general): Military career

 Following his return to Australia, Stuart assumed the role of Head Land Capability in January 2020.
 In June 2022, the Deputy Prime Minister and Minister for Defence, Richard Marles, announced that Stuart would be appointed as the next Chief of Army.
 The change of command ceremony took place on 1 July and Stuart officially succeeded Lieutenant General Rick Burr as Chief of Army the following day.
 In October 2023, he was awarded the Army Meritorious Service Star, First Class by General Agus Subiyanto, Chief of Staff of the Indonesian Army.
 On 11 March 2024, he was made a Commander of the Legion of Merit by General Randy George for "excellence in military service".
 In June, Stuart was presented with the Singaporean Meritorious Service Medal (Military) by Singapore's Minister for Defence, Ng Eng Hen.

 In September 2024, Stuart released "Australian Army Contribution to the National Defence Strategy 2024", indicating that army had moved from being a balanced force, to a force focused on operating in littoral zones to Australia's via land, sea and air; and using long-range fires.
+In May 2026, Stuart was made a Commander of the Legion of Merit a second time, by General Ronald P. Clark, commander United States Army Pacific for his "exceptional dedication to advancing the Strategic Landpower Network and deepening the interoperability and shared interests of the U.S. and Australian armies."